ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 | 4        | 2024-09-22 | 1             | test_system_message still failing        |
 | 5        | TBD        | TBD           | After implementing current changes       |

-We will update this table with the results of the next test run to track our progress.

 ## Response Content Tracking

-To help diagnose the issue, we'll track the actual response content for the failing test:

 | Test Run | Response Content |
 |----------|------------------|
 | 4        | "Hello!
 Based on our conversation: Tell me about the weather., here's my response: [Generated response]" |
 | 5        | TBD              |

-This will help us identify if the Shakespearean prefix is being applied at all and if there are any patterns in the response generation that we need to address.
+The next step is to implement the solutions outlined in the Implementation Plan and re-run the tests to see if the issue is resolved.
+I'll update the TEST_PROBLEM_PROGRESS.md file with the results of the next test run.